Engin-Boot/pong-stage-sriyasrini23/Stage0/Paddle.md

   Then paddle moves

-### Scenario: Point is scored
+### Scenario: User scores point

-  Given the gameplay is on
+  Given the game play is on

-  When a point is scored
+  When user scores a point

   Then paddle moves back to center